Elchanz3/android_kernel_samsung_r11s/Documentation/userspace-api/media/index.rst

 Please see:

-Documentation/admin-guide/media/index.rst
+- :doc:`/admin-guide/media/index`

-  - for usage information about media subsystem and supported drivers;
+    for usage information about media subsystem and supported drivers;

-Documentation/driver-api/media/index.rst
+- :doc:`/driver-api/media/index`

-  - for driver development information and Kernel APIs used by media devices;
+     for driver development information and Kernel APIs used by media devices;

+.. only:: html

+   .. class:: toc-title

+        Table of Contents

 .. toctree::
-    :caption: Table of Contents
     :maxdepth: 1

     intro